This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 What you need to know is that the roundtrip distance on this hike is 10 miles.
 However, you. can shorten it any way you like.
 Also, the hike is mostly flat, except for a couple of short sections with a short ascent, just to give your heart and your legs extra exercise.
 Following is the map of the trail:

 Map of Hermitage Point Trail in Grand Teton National Park.
-Image Credit: NPS / Things to Do in Grand Teton
+Image Credit: NPS / Grand Teton Tips for First-Timers

 The hike to Hermitage Point begins from the Hermitage Point Trailhead.
 The Hermitage Point Trailhead is located at the south end of the Colter Bay Visitor Center.
 To get to the trailhead, drive about 5.4 miles from the Jackson Lake Junction to the Colter Bay Visitor Center.